TudorZgimbau/portfolio/src/pages/blog/who_am_i.md

 In the end, according to the jury, we were the best in our category so I imagine a did a fairly good job 😎.
 I encourage you to read more about our project, [A.T.R.I.S.](https://www.projectcloud4.com/atris): someday, sometime, it might save someone's life.

+## Writing

+A.T.R.I.S. also gave me the chance to start content writing with an emphasis on technical implementations.
+That's when I started my collaboration with [Upstash](https://upstash.com) and brought my first piece of content on their blog: [Building a realtime emergency response system](https://upstash.com/blog/realtime-emergency-response).

+I enjoyed the combination of technical and creative work, which lead me to also write about the underlying benefits the serverless pattern brings to Bytecrowds: [Realtime Code Sharing with Upstash Redis](https://upstash.com/blog/realtime-code-sharing)

 # More business

 Bored?
 Sorry, I felt the need to write a separate chapter for this.